9brada6/tabs-with-posts/development.md

 - Use Webpack and not Rollup.
 - When displaying the widget page there is an exception, most likely from first widget with id 0.
 Fix it.

+### Icons

+- Add License to FontAwesome
+- Search what fill="currentColor" means
+- Change vertical-align of the icons to em.
+- See from where to use Icons: Linea?
+- Add some colored icons?
+- Remove all XML tags and all fill="none" tags.
+- Reorder Google icons, all icons first after content, and then after type.

+- Add another icons from these Packages: IconMonstr, Founsation

 ### After first release

 - 🥇 Add taxonomy options(with post formats).